Clinical Biochemistry Lab

 Key Functions of a Clinical Biochemistry Laboratory

-- Research: Studying metabolic pathways, drug effects, and genetic disorders.
+• Research: The metabolic pathways, drug effects, and genetic disorders.

-- Quality Control: Ensuring product safety in food, pharmaceuticals, and industrial processes.
+• Quality Control: Prevention of product safety in food, pharmaceutical and industrial processes.

 Planning Your Clinical Biochemistry Lab